 Debt is money owed by a borrower to a lender, and interest usually is charged on the amount of the debt.
-Private institutions are owned by individuals and companies; public institutions are owned and controlled by the government and funded by tax dollars.
-Both private and public institutions take advantage of debt financing to fund their operations and growth, but the long-term implications of private debt vs. public debt can be quite different.
+To distinguish between private debt and public debt, understand that private institutions are owned by individuals and companies; public institutions are owned and controlled by the government and funded by tax dollars.
+Both private and public institutions take advantage of debt financing to fund their operations and growth, but the long-term implications are key to the difference between public and private debt.

 Video of the Day

 Individuals can take personal loans from friends and family, or formal loans from banks and credit unions.
 Personal credit cards are also a form of debt, as are payday loans and cash advances.
 Different forms of private debt feature different interest rates and fee structures, ranging from virtually nothing for loans from family to as high as an annual interest rate of 300 percent or higher for retail payday loans.

 Private businesses have additional options available to them, specifically bonds.
 Bonds are formal debt instruments used between corporations and private investors to obtain capital outside of banks or other lending institutions.